ratt-ru/PyMORESANE/README.txt

 alias runsane='python ~/PyMORESANE/pymoresane.py'

-If you have put the PyMORESANE folder elsewhere, simply amend the alais to reflect its location.
+If you have put the PyMORESANE folder elsewhere, simply amend the alias to reflect its location.

 Now, running pymoresane.py is as simple as typing runsane followed by the inputs you desire. runsane --help